What does cut mean

 Cushion Cut versus Modern Brilliant Cut, a Comparison

-There seems to be an “either/or” school of thought when it comes to vintage and modern diamond cuts, and no end of people saying that one should only go for one particular cut or grade.
+There seems to be an “either/or” school of thought when it comes to vintage and modern diamond cuts, and no end of people saying that one should only go for one particular cut or never go below a certain cut grade.
 In general, older cuts tended to have more fire, and modern cuts will have more scintillation.
 Of course, there are exceptions, and also there is a middle ground of cuts, such as the candlelight cut from the 1950s, which had a lovely mixture of both.
-The main dividing line between the two eras of cutting is the paper by Marcel Tolkowsky in 1919, which heralded the introduction of the modern brilliant cut.
-This was the last main change to the template for diamond cutting – a diamond cut circa 1925 (for example) will be the almost the same as one cut in 2016.
+The main dividing line between the two eras of cutting is the invention of the cutting saw around 1900 which allowed for shape the diamond in new and precise ways, and the scientific paper written by Marcel Tolkowsky in 1919, which heralded the introduction of the modern brilliant cut.
+This was the last main change to the template for diamond cutting – a diamond cut circa 1925 (for example) will be the almost the same as one cut in 2017.
 The introduction of laser cutting in the 1970s served to increase the yield for the cutter (bigger diamonds from the same piece of rough) and also to speed up the cleaving of the rough, but it does not change the cut quality or proportions.

 Below is an informal comparison of cut and light return from a modern round brilliant and a cushion cut diamond.
 The modern diamond, on the left, has Very Good grades for both proportion and symmetry, and dates from the last twenty years.
 The cushion cut diamond on the right dates back to the mid-19th century.
 The wider facets on the bottom half of the cushion cut diamond serves to break up light more on each individual facet, whereas the round cut diamond has individual flashes of colour.
 The contrast pattern is more evenly balanced across the cushion cut diamond, making it seem brighter.
-In the stone on the right, each individual facet seems smaller, so the colours are limited to “one per facet”; in the antique diamond, you can sometimes see a few colours per facet.
+In the stone on the left, each individual facet seems smaller, so the colours are limited to “one per facet”, and we get more fast fire; in the antique diamond, you can sometimes see a few colours per facet, and more slow fire.

 There is no one correct answer to questions concerning cut and cut grades.
 To state, for example, that one should only consider diamonds above a certain cut grade is to miss the mark, as it removes the human element from the equation.
 Current research, such as Vision Impacts Sparkle, published in Rapaport Magazine (August 2014) is exploring behind how we “see” sparkle and trying to learn more.
 The research is based on the stereoscopic effect; this where each eye sees the diamond from a slightly different angle, and how the brain mixes the two images to create one image.